 When our arches are truly aching, it’s time to call it a day – although we are congratulating ourselves for faring better than those whose discarded heels were left on the grass by lunch!

 This time we head back in style, taking a river cruise along the Yarra, delivering us to town with class.
 At a price that’s comparable to a taxi ride back home, it’s an option well worth exploring.

 Arriving back at the Crown entertainment complex, after a quick outfit change, I’m down for another bite to eat.
-No.8 by John Lawson opened in late 2013 and has been earning rave reviews ever since.
+No.8 opened in late 2013 and has been earning rave reviews ever since.
 The menu is ever-changing as John sources his ingredients locally, choosing tasty and fresh options that are currently in season.
 It’s worth giving over some decision making to the in-the-know waiters, who explain the specials of the day.
 I’m treated to an almond mushroom John has just sourced, black kingfish and his must-try potato honey and rosemary loaf.

 If I had more stamina, the Crown complex provides a number of entertainment options and bars.
 But for me, I’m calling it a night.
 A week at Carnival Cup Week demands some careful planning, but is certainly a must-see event.